trailofbits/testing-handbook/content/docs/web/burp/stepbystep/_index.md

 configured in Burp.

 {{< hint warning >}}
-<mandy>Because of the performance impact of enabling too many extensions, you should only enable extensions that you are actively
+Because of the performance impact of enabling too many extensions, you should enable only extensions that you are actively using.
-using.
-We encourage you to periodically review your currently enabled extensions and unload any that you don't currently use.
+We encourage you to periodically review your enabled extensions and unload any that you don't currently use.
 {{< /hint >}}

 ## First run with a live task